C1harlieL/mp-syn/README.md

 - "Midi support would be a good expansion."

 - "Sequencing abilities of some kind would be cool.
 A really interesting one would be to have some way to draw a patter across the grid and then have that be the sequence to play"
+   I like this idea alot.
+You could really explore how we perceive pattern.